marvincortes/marvincortes/README.md

 - 💞️ php with Laravel is my currently friend now.
 - 😘 Recent works/project: an online ecommerce platform.
 - 💻 Previous works related to programming:
-  [year]                              [title]                                                                [short description]
    2014 - System developer at Statistical tool in Digos City  - (On Job Training at Research Study Development in SPAC, making statistical tools)

    2014    -    System developer at CSG Voting system in Digos City                   -      (eVoting at College School Governance in South Philippine Adventist College)
    2015    -    System developer at PHYSICIAN MANAGEMENT SYSTEM in Digos City         -      (4th year student a research study: Thesis) [graduated ✔️]
    2015    -    System developer at ASG VOTING SYSTEM in Digos City                   -      (eVoting Academy School Governance in South Philippine Adventist College)